 Hybrid apps aren’t perfect.
 Like any approach, they come with some trade-offs you should know about before diving in.

-Performance can be a bit slower than fully native apps.
 Since hybrid apps rely on a bridge between the shared code and the device’s native features, this can sometimes cause small delays or hiccups—especially in graphics-heavy or complex apps.

-Access to device features can be limited or delayed.
 New hardware capabilities (like the latest iPhone camera tricks) often arrive first in native platforms, and hybrid frameworks might take time to catch up.

-Testing gets trickier because your app has to run smoothly across many devices and operating system versions.
+Your app has to run smoothly across many devices and operating system versions.
 One small bug might appear only on Android 11 but not Android 12, for example.

 Choose experienced developers who understand the quirks of hybrid frameworks and know how to optimize performance.
 Use popular, actively maintained frameworks like React Native or Flutter—they get regular updates and community support.